JingMatrix/ChromeXt/README.md

 ### Mocking User Agent

 One can edit the user-agent from the `Info` panel of `Eruda console`.
+Clicking on the header of `User-Agent` will restore the default user-agent.
 The support is still limited, might be improved later.
+A valid user-agent should not contain the character `!`.

 ## Contribute to this project